suyuwithoutPainkillers/suyuwithoutPainkillers/README.md

 > "I am not a product of rote memorization; I am an architect of creative solutions"

-I have always been naturally drawn to complex, systemic challenges.
+I have always been naturally drawn to complex—the harder and more complex the problem, the more it fires me up.
 In high school, my obsession with pushing the boundaries of advanced physics and mathematics often came at the cost of trivial, standardized test points.
 Yet, when pushed to the limit, my raw self-learning capacity allowed me to skyrocket from the bottom of my class to **Rank #1** within a single month before graduation.
 Standardized college entrance exams failed to capture my true ceiling because I refuse to settle for the easy answers.

 My entire intellectual journey has been defined by fierce self-reliance.
 I have an inherent resistance to authoritarian, top-down instruction—the rigid pedagogical approach that demands compliance rather than fostering curiosity.
 For me, radical self-learning was a declaration of independence.
 I wanted to prove that true technical and academic success is forged through independent grit, entirely unsupported by figures who lecture from a pedestal.I WANTED TO PROVE TO THEM THAT I CAN SUCCEED WITHOUT THEIR HELP.